RAI-SCC/torch_blue/paper/paper.md

 `torch_bayesian` adds an additional wrapper around the forward pass, which catches the optional `samples` argument, creates the specified number of samples (default: 10), and vectorizes the forward pass via `pytorch`s `vmap` method.

+# Acknowledgements

+This work is supported by the German Federal Ministry of Research, Technology and Space under the 01IS22068 - EQUIPE grant.
+The authors gratefully acknowledge the computing time made available to them through the HAICORE@KIT partition and on the high-performance computer HoreKa at the NHR Center KIT.
+This center is jointly supported by the Federal Ministry of Education and Research and the state governments participating in the NHR ([www.nhr-verein.de/en/our-partners](www.nhr-verein.de/en/our-partners)).